Written by Raymond Salas

 Do you have trouble sleeping?

-Do you feel like you're running on empty?
+Do you feel like you're aging too quickly?

 Do you need coffee, soda, or sugary snacks to get going and keep going?

-If you answered "yes" to any or all of these questions, Dr. Frank Lipman may have a solution for you.
+If you answered "yes" to any or all of these questions, Dr. Frank Lipman may have some simple solutions for you.

 In his book "Revive: Stop Feeling Spent and Start Living Again," Dr. Lipman outlines an easy program to restore energy and health.
 He has helped thousands of patients through his medical practice with a blend of Western and alternative medicine.